zhesu1/SRVFhomogeneous/README.md

 # SRVFhomogeneous

-Tools for Geometric shape analysis of with values in homegeneous spaces based on the work by Martin Bauer, Eric Klassen and Zhe Su.
+Tools for geometric shape analysis of with values in homegeneous spaces based on the work by Martin Bauer, Eric Klassen and Zhe Su.

 ## What is it?